nortd/lasersaur/manual/accessories.md

 The ducting should run from the system to the outside of the building.
 The blower is typically attached at the end of the ducting for noise considerations.
 A good air duct installation is smooth, at least 100mm (4") in diameter, less than 5m (15') long, and should have increased diameter if longer distances are necessitated.

-The amount of air being evacuated should be more than 10 m3/min (360 CFM) and preferably 15 m3/min (530 CFM).
-As a comparison, typical kitchen exhausts evacuate around 6 m3/min.
+The amount of air being evacuated should be between 1000 m3/h (277l/sec, 588CFM) and 1500 m3/h (417l/sec, 580CFM).
 Also be aware that building exhaust vents and exhaust volume per minute are often highly regulated and require permits above a certain size/amount.
 Make sure to comply with your local laws.

 A filtration system is often necessary when operating in densely populated areas and/or when cutting certain materials.
 In this regard paper, textiles, cardboard and wood are less problematic than synthetics like acrylic, PET, and delrin.